Modal reduction principles across relational semantics: Composing crisp relations

 Let us recall that the usual {\em composition} of $R\subseteq S_1\times S_2$ and $T\subseteq S_2\times S_3$ is $R\circ T: = \{(u, w)\in S_1\times S_3\mid (u, v)\in R \mbox{ and } (v, w)\in T\mbox{ for some } v\in S_2\}$.
 Also, for any $R\subseteq S_1\times S_2$, the {\em converse} relation $R^{-1}\subseteq S_2\times S_1$ is defined as $R^{-1}: = \{(w, u)\in S_2\times S_1\mid (u, w)\in R\}$.
 Well known properties of relational composition and converse are $\Delta$ being the left- and right-unit of composition, composition being associative, converse being idempotent, and the following distribution law of converse over composition: $(R\circ T)^{-1} = T^{-1}\circ R^{-1}$.

 The following definition expands those given in \cite[Section 3.4]{conradie2021rough}.
-As will be clear from Lemma \ref{lemma:lifting composition}, the $I$-composition can be understood as the `typed counterpart' of the usual composition of relations in the setting of formal contexts. \begin{definition} For any formal context $\mathbb{P}= (A,X,I)$, \begin{enumerate} \item for all relations $R, T\subseteq X\times A$, the {\em $I$-composition} $R\, ;_{I}T\subseteq X \times A$ is such that, for any $a \in A$ and $x\in X$,
+As will be clear from Lemma \ref{lemma:lifting composition}, the $I$-composition can be understood as the `typed counterpart' of the usual composition of relations in the setting of formal contexts.